Emerging Leaders

 Jennifer Graffeo, CGMP - Team Dynamics, LLC (Louisiana Chapter)

+Who/What influenced you to become involved in the government meeting industry?
 I was looking for a career change that challenged me in a different way.
 I was a Pre-K teacher and wanted to learn more about how the meeting industry worked.
 I learned from my boss Susan Shaffette, CGMP all about this organization and it felt right to me.
 I found what I was looking for.

 Willma Harvey, CGMP - Louisiana River Parishes (Louisiana Chapter)

+Share an accomplishment that you are very proud of …OR…Share your most unique experience as a meeting professional.
 I am very proud of securing the movie, One Night in Miami, filmed in LaPlace, Louisiana.
 I successfully promoted the city, local venues, and the St. John the Baptist Parish Community Center, the film site for the movie.
 In addition, I was thrilled to be involved in every facet of the film production, which included adding incentives to the standard government contract, working directly with the vital movie producers, and setting up numerous meetings with the parish government and the film production team.
 As a result, the movie received a nomination for a Golden Globe Award, and I am proud of taking part in making the movie.

 Travis Swanson - Courtyard Bloomington By Mall of America/Residence Inn Bloomington By Mall of America (Northern Lights Chapter)

+How would you prepare for the future success of the government meeting industry?
 I think that staying current on industry trends, as well as being up-to-date on hybrid technology, is going to be very important for their future success of the government meetings industry."

 Narimel Tarver - Visit Sacramento (Golden State Chapter)

+Who/What influenced you to become involved in the government meeting industry?
+Visit Sacramento encouraged participation for the government segment, particularly Sacramento based agencies, as the capitol for our State.
+Share an accomplishment that you are very proud of …OR…Share your most unique experience as a meeting professional.
 Advancements in my career, starting in the hotel industry in reservations, then revenue management, catering, sales and now holding the position of Director of Convention Sales with Visit Sacramento.

 Jessup Thomas - Oklahoma Department of Mental Health and Substance Abuse Services (Oklahoma Chapter)

+Share an accomplishment that you are very proud of …OR…Share your most unique experience as a meeting professional.
 One of the most unique experiences of my meeting professional career was helping with Russell Westbrook's Oklahoma Hall of Fame Induction Ceremony.
 Guests included local government officials, the owner of The Oklahoma City Thunder, all Thunder players and coaching staff, and Michael Jordan.
 Being a basketball fanatic, I was thrilled about the opportunity to help with this event.
 After helping set up the hospitality room, I was asked to help escort special guests through the previous OKC Convention Center.
 This was an experience that ended up being educational and helped ignite my passion for the meeting industry.

 Wendy Whitaker, CGMP - Wyndham Orlando Resort (National Capital Chapter and Central Florida Chapter)

+Who/What influenced you to become involved in the government meeting industry?
 My prior Associate Director of Sales, Frankie Stua.
 When my position became available within our team, Frankie was the one who encouraged me.
 She felt my meticulous nature and attention to detail would prove to be an asset when working government planners.
 She also believed that the relationships I held with my clients at the time would prove invaluable with the new relationships I would encounter my role.

 I am grateful for Frankie’s belief in me and her support as I initially made my way into the Society and navigated my way in to learning the nuances of government planning.